JarvusInnovations/hologit/README.md

  create mode 100644 .holo/sources/bootstrap.toml
 ```

-Now this source can be referenced in holobranch mappings:
+Now this source can be referenced in holobranch mappings, this example takes advantage of the holosource being automatically set from the mapping filename:

 ```console
 $ mkdir .holo/branches/gh-pages/{js,css}